Gargan666/TheGarchive/content/ronchar.md

   {"Species":"Machina"}
 ]
 ___
+# Ron

-Ron, as stated in both Gargan (character) and Garry's entries is both an online representation and a standalone character (though it usually leans towards a representation)
+Ron, similarly to many other original characters on this wiki, is both an online representation and a standalone character (though it usually leans towards a representation)

 # DETAILS